Workshop: Intermediate Reformer Around the Studio

 These ideas help to make everything much more simple and straightforward!

-1. The prime essence of Pilates is mental discipline.
+1. The Mental aspect of Pilates

 I like to think that there are are three elements: concentration, determination & memorisation.